14 Best Tourist Places in Leh Ladakh

 Getting to Ladakh from Delhi

-Delhi to Ladakh by Air
+Delhi to Leh Ladakh by Air

 The simplest method to get to your destination is to air from Delhi to Leh.
 It is straightforward to buy the tickets because there are many flights that operate frequently between the two places.
 After getting off the aircraft, you can reserve a taxi or cab to go to various locations in Ladakh.